Losing My Life to Anorexia - a Visual and Written Journey

 A message to those currently suffering or recovering: please take caution with reading this post as it does include images which may be triggering to some, however it does NOT contain exact numbers.
 This post is intended to be transparent and candid, and just about every last detail has been left intact.
 This is not edited for comfort, it is not sugar-coated or glamourised.
 My intention with this post was a blunt, raw account of my own journey through an eating disorder and to raise awareness of what it's REALLY like.

-So to put it bluntly, I'm kind of crapping my pants about writing this post.
+To put it bluntly, I'm anxious beyond belief about writing this post.
 The intimate details of the past few years of my life have not been something I thought would ever make it out of that time, but I've decided that this is really, really important for me to share.
-Openness is of great importance to me, so it seems sad to hide what has been such a huge part of my life for so many years - what I share here is just a snapshot of one year of my illness.
+It seems inauthentic to hide what has been such a huge part of my life for so many years, but bear in mind that what I share here is just a snapshot of one year of my illness, which in reality started long before this and persisted for years after.

 In truth, it is still very difficult for me to realise that this actually happened.
 I look at the photos and I don't connect the young, scared girl in them with the woman full of life in the mirror.
 There was an emptiness in her eyes.
 She was a porcelain doll.